TheFirstQuestion/GCA-website/README.md

 https://www.gcaproject.com/#/page/:pageNum/:qualtricsUserId/?name1=a&name2=b&name3=c&name4=d&name5=e&name6=f
 ```

 `:pageNum` and `:qualtricsUserId` should be replaced with the specific values needed.
-[URL-encoded](https://www.tutorialspoint.com/html/html_url_encoding.htm) names should be passed after the `=` and will be displayed in order.
+Names should be passed after the `=` and will be displayed in numberical order.

 ## Install